 Music, art, and sport play a key part at this stage, three disciplines which are fundamental in the school’s educational project which is characterised by excellence and co-curricular depth.
 Sport allows physical development, while boosting values such as team work.
 Furthermore, through education in arts and music, pupils learn how to express themselves, to gain discipline, to be creative, and to develop their artistic sensibility.

-Agora Sant Cugat International School is a Candidate School for the International Baccalaureate (IB) Primary Years Programme (PYP) and pursuing authorisation as an IB World School.
+Agora Sant Cugat International School is an authorised school for the International Baccalaureate (IB) Primary Years Programme (PYP) and pursuing authorisation as a continuum IB World School.
 IB World Schools share a common philosophy, a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.